Open Kitchen Design(Last Updated On: October 10, 2018)

 Details can make or break a kitchen renovation project.
 One popular detail is the waterfall countertop or what I usually refer to as countertop side panel.
 This is when you put a countertop material on the side of the kitchen island as in the picture below.
 The corners are miter cut and should meet perfectly.
 You can bookmatch the counter for an even more seamless look.
 Book match is where they cut the countertop slab and match the two pieces together so the material appears to be continuous.

-You may want to consider a smoke soffit.
-The are required for kitchens in NYC if the kitchen does not have a window.
+Some building codes will You may want to consider a smoke soffit.
+These are required for kitchens in NYC if the kitchen does not have a window.
 The soffit is typically 12″ down from the ceiling around the perimeter of the kitchen.
 These are meant to prevent the spread of smoke throughout the living space.
 Most people do not like them but they are required by code in certain places like NY.
 One tip I have is to use it as a design element and install small LED recessed lights in the soffit.

 Opening Up a Kitchen Before and After